saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ They are permanently deleted and not retained.

- ☐ They are stored in isolation for future customer usage, ensuring maximum security but not used for training.
+ ☐ They are stored in isolation for future customer usage, ensuring maximum security but not used for training.<br><br>

 **35\.
 A company is using a Generative AI model to assist customer support agents by answering product\-related queries.
 Customer query: "What are the supported features of your new smart watch?"
 Generative AI model response: "The smart watch includes ECG monitoring, blood sugar tracking, and solar charging."
 Upon review of this response, the company notes that blood sugar tracking and solar charging are not actual features of their smart watch.**